Pick 1 of the following that describes your nature and find out which part of Hong Kong you really are.

 If your answer is 4, Yuen Long offers you a lot

 The town of YoHo is better developed than you imagined.
 Whether you want to reside in a skyscraper or some cottage-inspired village houses, Yuen Long has a lot to offer.
 If you want to experience a day of country life, head to Tai Tong Organic Eco Park for a fun day of pony riding and organic farming and get in touch with your nature.

 If your answer is 5, Discovery Bay is definitely yours to pick

-Discovery Bay has an ever growing community of expats and their families.
-If you want somewhere with a kid-friendly neighborhood, then Disco Bay is definitely yours to pick.
+Discovery Bay has an ever-growing community of expats and their families.
+If you want somewhere with a kid-friendly neighbourhood, then Disco Bay is definitely yours to pick.
 Spend a day at sea and go on an aquatic Seafari discovery or have some Frisbee fun at Tai Pak beach.